 After many years of waiting Sonos has finally created a speaker than isn’t restricted by a power socket.
-The Sonos Move is the first to be both portable and Bluetooth.
-Here’s our hands-on review from IFA 2019.
+The Sonos Move is the first to be both portable and Bluetooth and we love it.
+Here's our full review.

 We, along with many customers, have been pestering Sonos for a speaker than can go outside for what feels like an eternity.
 Well the company has answered with a powerful, yet compact speaker than can go anywhere with you.

 Sonos is no longer a home audio system.